 Declarations:

-Ethics approval – Written consent was taken from guardians of all the patients included in the study.
+Ethics approval – Written consent was taken from the guardians of all the patients included in the study.
 The present case report does not involve any human subject research or any medical intervention hence Institutional Review Board (IRB) approval was waived due to the use of retrospective and non-identifiable data.

 Consent to participate – Written consent was taken from the guardians of all the parents included in the study.